Tag: Relationship Advice

 That version of David had been buried under his drive for success.

-He was so focused on work that he lost touch with the fun, loving side of himself.
+He was so focused on work that he lost touch with the fun, loving side of himself who could enjoy the moment.

 Like darkness slowly enveloping her, Chelsie’s affectionate feelings for David diminished as he continued to hold her responsible for his frustration.